szvieira/dotfiles/ansible-setup/README.md

-# Playbook for my setup on linux machines
+## Playbook for my setup on linux machines

-Install ansible on Fedora using
+* Install ansible on Fedora using `sudo dnf install ansible`

-`sudo dnf install ansible`
+* Then run `sudo ansible-playbook setup-dotfile.yaml`